Theyyam, Kerala’s ritual dance form

 - Kathivanur Veeran – The Kathivanur Veeran Theyyam narrates the story of a warrior Mandhappan.

-- Manakkott Amma – The Manakkott Amma Theyyam narrates a story of Manakkott, who was killed by the head of the family as she broke one of the caste rules.
-At that time, she was pregnant and her murder caused a lot of problems for the family later destroying it completely.
+- Manakkott Amma – The Manakkott Amma Theyyam narrates the story of Manakkott, who was killed by the head of the family as she broke one of the caste rules.
+At that time, she was pregnant, and her murder caused a lot of problems for the family, later destroying it completely.
 Manakkott later emerged as a goddess.

 - Kuttichattan – The Kuttichattan Theyyam is associated with a deity from the Brahmin family Kalakattu illam.
 There are many myths and stories associated with Kuttichattan.